 But my spouse or partner doesn’t want to press charges!

 Unfortunately, your significant other doesn’t always get to make this decision.
-This stark reality surprises almost everyone facing in this situation.
-Even if your partner doesn’t want to move forward, the prosecutor will make their own decision and can proceed against the wishes of everyone involved.
+This stark reality often comes as a surprise to those involved.
+Even if your partner doesn’t want to move forward, the prosecutor will make their own decision and can proceed against the wishes of everyone.

-Often, good people who’ve had a single bad night are charged with domestic violence.
-Many have no prior criminal record or DV arrests — things just got out of hand.
-It is important to protect your rights, freedom and future immediately.
+Good people who’ve had a single bad night can end up in jail.
+Many have no criminal record or prior arrests — things just got out of hand.
+Protect your rights, freedom and future immediately.